Last Updated on by Talita

 Most of you are already aware of the new coronavirus (also known as COVID-19 pandemic).
 And I so guess a lot of you are asking yourselves if your international health insurance covers you if you get coronavirus.

 Well, I’m not a doctor, a scientist, and I don’t work for a health insurance company.
 But from my research, there are usually 2 cases where you are covered by your international health insurance for expats if you contract Coronavirus:

 1) You will be covered by virtually all health insurance companies and plans up to the moment you go to the hospital or doctor with flu-kind of symptoms and get your first treatment.
-If you’re diagnosed with Coronavirus, then some health insurance policies won’t cover you after that.
+If you’re diagnosed with coronavirus, then some health insurance policies might not cover you depending on which country you are.

 2) Since the World Health Organization (WHO) has declared coronavirus (COVID-19) a pandemic, some international health insurances have exceptions in their coverage.
 Others follow the CDC (Center for Disease and Control) guidelines for countries with level 3 warnings.